 Cover letter: Please submit a cover letter with your manuscript, briefly stating why your manuscript is appropriate for Ecological Restoration.
-In your cover letter, please also list 3-5 potential reviewers for your manuscript.
+The cover letter must also state that the material has not been previously published.
+Manuscripts must not be submitted elsewhere while under consideration with ER.
+In your cover letter, suggest 3–5 potential reviewers for your manuscript.

-• Manuscripts should be in English, Times New Roman, 12 point font.
+• Manuscripts must be in English, Times New Roman, 12 point font.

-• Manuscripts should be double spaced with one-inch margins.
+• Manuscripts must be double spaced with one-inch margins.

-Title Page: Submissions should include a brief but descriptive title, followed by the author name(s).
+Title Page: Submissions should include a brief but descriptive title (no more than 100 characters not including spaces), followed by the author name(s) (spelled out, not abbreviated).
 Affiliation and contact information should be provided at the end of the article after the references.

-Abstracts: Authors of full-length articles should include a 250-word abstract plus a set of no more than five alphabetized keywords (not repeated from the title).
-No abstract is needed for Restoration Notes
+Abstracts: Authors of full-length articles should include a 250-word abstract plus no more than five alphabetized keywords (not repeated from the title).
+No abstract is needed for Restoration Notes.

-Supplementary Materials: Online appendices are available for extensive quantitative data or detailed statistical analyses in full-length articles.
+Supplementary Materials: Online appendices are available for extensive quantitative data, supplementary figures, or detailed statistical analyses in full-length articles.

-• Scientific names for all species should be presented in italics and parentheses after the first usage of each common name in the text: Culver's root (Veronicastrum virginicum).
+• Scientific names for all species should be presented in italics and common names in parentheses: Veronicastrum virginicum (Culver’s root).
+After the first usage of each scientific name in the text, please use only the first letter of the genus: V. virginicum.
 Do not include the scientific authority, only the Latin binomial.
 The Integrated Taxonomic Information System is our default nomenclatural authority.

 • Please consult a recent issue of the journal for additional information.